Asher Yasbincek

-Asher Yasbincek (born 2000 or 2001) is an Australian actress, known for her role as Harper McLean in the Netflix series Heartbreak High.
+Asher Yasbincek is an Australian actress, known for her role as Harper McLean in the Netflix series Heartbreak High.
 Yasbincek made her television debut in the recurring role of Rose in serial drama The Heights.
 She then appeared in the comedy-drama film Rams (2020) and had a supporting role in How to Please a Woman (2022).
 Yasbincek secured her breakthrough role in Heartbreak High while she was working in traffic control.
 She shaved her head on-screen for the role in one of her first scenes.
 For her portrayal of Harper, Yasbincek received a nomination for the AACTA Audience Choice Award for Best Actress.
 She also stars in the four-part miniseries Riptide as Hannah Lane.

 Early life

 Yasbincek was born in Perth, and she attended Mount Lawley Senior High School.
 She wanted to become an actor after appearing in a school play as "an evil enchanter with a cackling laugh" when she was six years old.
 She found that she became addicted to having an audience laugh with her.
 As of 2022, Yasbincek lives in Melbourne.